Free Case Evaluation

 Gestational diabetes is a fairly common condition in pregnancies.
 About one in five pregnant women will suffer this medical disorder, which poses severe health risks for both the mother and child.
 Gestational diabetes means the mother's body is unable to properly regulate her blood glucose levels.
 Women who did not have diabetes before the pregnancy may develop gestational diabetes.
 Many mothers do not become diabetic after the baby is delivered.

-At McGowan, Hood & Felder, LLC, our South Carolina gestational diabetes lawyers have the experience, skills, and resources to try complex medical malpractice cases.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina gestational diabetes lawyers have the experience, skills, and resources to try complex medical malpractice cases.
 We work with independent medical professionals to help confirm that doctors, nurses, and others have neglected their patients.
 For more than 20 years, we have been servicing the local community in Anderson, Rock Hill, Columbia, Sumter, and Georgetown.

 Gestational diabetes in pregnant mothers